NUILED/MY-ROT13/README.md

 bash
 Copy code
 cd MY-ROT13
-Run the script with an input string:
+Compile the C program:

 bash
 Copy code
+gcc rot13_decoder.c -o rot13_decoder
+Run the program with an input string:

+bash
+Copy code
-python rot13_decoder.py "Gur Frperg Punatrf Nethzrag vf hfrq gb qvibepr gur gryrcubar bs gur nycunorg."
+./rot13_decoder "Gur Frperg Punatrf Nethzrag vf hfrq gb qvibepr gur gryrcubar bs gur nycunorg."
 Output:

 vbnet
 Copy code
 The Secret Challenges Argument is used to differentiate the letter of the alphabet.
 Example
-Here's an example of using the ROT13 decoder script to decode a ROT13 encrypted file:
+Here's an example of using the ROT13 decoder program to decode a ROT13 encoded file:

 bash
 Copy code
-python rot13_decoder.py -f encoded.txt
+./rot13_decoder -f encoded.txt
 The decoded content will be saved in a new file named decoded.txt.

 Contributions